OCHA-DAP/hdx-hapi/docs/data_usage_guides/affected_people.md

 it comes from different OCHA offices and is currently not standardised.
 Thus, HDX HAPI obtains the PIN numbers from the [HPC Tools API](https://api.hpc.tools/docs/v1/)-based datasets on HDX.
-This results in some loss of standardisation — unlike the original data, HPC Tools does not have consistent Sex and Age Disaggregation (SADD), but instead includes a single, freeform `category` field — but using it allows HAPI to include data for more countries and update
+This results in some loss of detail — unlike the original data, HPC Tools does not have consistent Sex and Age Disaggregation (SADD), but instead includes a single, freeform `category` field — but using it allows HAPI to include data for more countries and update